KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ### **300a.4: Configure the HCM Connection**
-- Hover a pluss sign and search the HCM connection name that you created previously.
+- Hover over the plus sign and search for the HCM connection name that you created previously.

  ![](images/300/1.png)

-- Right after you will see _Configure Oracle HCM Cloud Endpoint_ wizard will pop up.
+- Right after the _Configure Oracle HCM Cloud Endpoint_ wizard will pop up.

  ![](images/300/2.png)